 First, you guarantee that all elements of text, images or other artwork you provide are either owned by your good selves, or that you’ve permission to use them.
 When you provide text, images or other artwork to us, you agree to protect us from any claim by a third party that we’re using their intellectual property.

-We guarantee that all elements of the work we deliver to you are either owned by us or we’ve obtained permission to provide them to you.
-When we provide text, images or other artwork to you, we agree to protect you from any claim by a third party that you’re using their intellectual property.
+We guarantee that all elements of the work we deliver to you are either owned by us or we’ve obtained permission to provide them in the context they are being used.
 Provided you’ve paid for the work and that this contract hasn’t been terminated, we’ll assign all intellectual property rights to you as follows:

 You’ll own the website we design for you plus the visual elements that we create for it.
 You own all intellectual property rights of text, images, site specification and data you provided, unless someone else owns them.

 We’ll own any intellectual property rights we’ve developed prior to, or developed separately from this project and not paid for by you.
 We’ll own the unique combination of these elements that constitutes a complete design and we’ll license its use to you, exclusively and in perpetuity for this project only, unless we agree otherwise.
 This extends to stock images and content where 3rd party licensing requires ownership to rest with 543.